george24601/notes/java/spring/concept.md

 bean scope: singleton, prototype, request....

 a simple spring boot consuemrs at least 1G ram, so 2G memory set is a must

+async worker, exception handling problem

+use ApplicationEvent and ApplicationContext, ApplicationEventPubliserAware to decouple